Achieving 100 per cent renewable energy.

 First MacBook Pro with mercury-free LED-backlit display is announced.

-Apple expands its employee commuter program to include fuel-efficient biodiesel commuter coaches.
+Apple expands its employee commuter programme in the US to include fuel-efficient biodiesel commuter coaches.

 Apple is the first computer manufacturer to entirely replace CRT displays with material-efficient and energy-efficient LCDs.